Dec 12, 2020

 Everyone charged with such a serious offence should contact a lawyer well versed in driving offences and driving law in order to receive proper legal advice and representation.
 Filkow Law has extensive experience with driving offences.
 Contact us if you need assistance.

 The Motor Vehicle Act sets out a legislative scheme by which motorists can have their licenses suspended.

-This post sets out the specific provisions of the IRP legislation, explains how the scheme works, and why the IRP regime is often used in lieu of criminal charges in British Columbia.
+This post sets out the specific provisions of the Immediate Roadside Prohibition (IRP) legislation, explains how the scheme works, and why the IRP regime is often used in lieu of criminal charges in British Columbia.
 To fully understand why the IRP regime has displaced criminal proceedings, it is also necessary to understand the British Columbia Crown Counsel Policy that was brought into force at the same time as the IRP regime was implemented in 2010.